xoac/futures-test-sink/README.md

 ## Examples

-### :`MockSink` allow to create a handy tests
+### `SinkMock` allow to create a handy tests
 This example contains a 3 tests.
-See documentation of `MockSink` for details.
+See documentation of `SinkMock` for details.
 ```rust
 use futures::{
     self,